 Call with questions: 609-695-4838 or e-mail: email@example.com.

-Teacher Institute seminars are six-day tuition-free residential courses; meals and housing are provided.
-Activities at the seminars include lectures, discussions, field trips, films, writing workshops, curriculum planning, and opportunities to network with scholars and teaching colleagues.
+Teacher Institute seminars are three-day tuition-free courses; lunch is provided.
+Activities at the seminars include lectures, discussions, films, writing workshops, curriculum planning, and opportunities to network with scholars and teaching colleagues.

 Application may be downloaded HERE.